lalitmee/react-kanban-board/README.md

 npm run dev
 ```

-- after running just open the server mentioned on the port in the termianl
+- now open the server on the mentioned port in the termianl or just click the
+  url in the terminal